ArshadAman/master-django/DailyNotes.md

 Gunicorn: Has a --timeout setting (default 30s).
 If your view takes longer than this to yield a piece of data, Gunicorn will kill the worker.
 You may need to increase this for slow streams.

 Nginx: Has settings like proxy_read_timeout.
 If Nginx doesn't receive any data from Django for a certain period, it will close the connection.
 You may also want to use proxy_buffering off; for streaming endpoints to ensure Nginx sends data to the client as soon as it receives it from Django, rather than waiting to fill a buffer.

+## Django's Smartest Feature is its Laziness
+Let's talk about one of the most brilliant and performance-critical features of Django's ORM: lazy evaluation.

+Think of a Django QuerySet not as your data, but as a recipe for your data.
+When you write Article.objects.filter(published=True), you're not actually fetching any articles.
+You're just writing down the instructions for what you want.

+The database query only runs when you ask for the final dish.
+This happens when you:

+Loop over the queryset (for article in articles_qs:)

+Check its length (len(articles_qs))

+Check if it exists (if articles_qs:)

+Here's the magic: Once you've "cooked" the recipe, Django caches the results.
+If you loop over that same articles_qs object again, it uses the cached data instead of running a second, identical query against your database.
+This saves a huge amount of resources.

+Pro-Tip for Scaling: This caching can be a problem if your "recipe" calls for millions of rows, as it will try to load them all into memory.
+For those massive datasets, use .iterator().
+This tells Django, "Cook the recipe, but bring me each ingredient one-by-one, without ever putting the whole dish on the table."
+It processes huge amounts of data with very little memory.

+Understanding this lazy nature is key to writing high-performance Django applications.